-A multi-centre US research team has conducted a series of randomized controlled trials (RCTs) investigating effects of Transcendental Meditation on cardiovascular health, with particular emphasis on prevention of cardiovascular disease in older African-Americans (a high-risk group for vascular disease).
-This research has been supported by grants totalling over \$25 million, principally from the US National Institutes of Health.
+A multi-centre US research team has conducted a series of randomized controlled trials (RCTs) investigating effects of Transcendental Meditation on cardiovascular health, with particular emphasis on prevention of cardiovascular disease in African-Americans (a high-risk group for vascular disease).
+This research has been supported by grants totalling more than \$26 million, principally from the US National Institutes of Health (NIH).
 These and other RCTs have shown:

 - In a nine-year investigation of patients with coronary heart disease, TM led to a 48% reduction in the rate of major clinical events (all-cause mortality plus non-fatal myocardial infarction and stroke) compared to controls who received education on risk factor reduction.
 Regularity of TM was significantly associated with longer survival; subjects who practised the technique regularly showed a 66% risk reduction for major clinical events.
+TM also reduced blood pressure and psychosocial distress [9]. - TM improved blood flow to the heart muscle over 12 weeks in patients with coronary heart disease (CHD), both when combined with standard cardiac rehabilitation and when used alone (see page 9) [476] - TM prevented increase in left ventricular mass index (LVMI) over six months in hypertensive adults (average age 53 years) compared to a control group who received health education [477].
+In another randomized controlled trial, TM reduced LVMI in prehypertensive adolescents compared to controls [408].
+By preventing progression of LVMI in these studies, TM counteracted an early sign of left ventricular hypertrophy, which is the strongest predictor of cardiovascular mortality apart from age.

-TM also reduced blood pressure and psychosocial distress [9]. - TM produced clinically significant reductions in systolic and diastolic blood pressure, without adverse side-effects [9-18, 22-25, 32-45, 413-414].
+- TM produced clinically significant reductions in systolic and diastolic blood pressure, without adverse side-effects [9-18, 22-25, 32-45, 413-414].
 TM was effective in lowering systolic and diastolic blood pressure in both high- and low-risk groups on six measures of hypertension risk: psychosocial stress, obesity, alcohol use, physical inactivity, dietary sodium-potassium ratio, and a composite measure of these factors [11]. - Over one year, subjects practising TM demonstrated reduced use of antihypertensive medication relative to control groups [13].
-A cost-effectiveness analysis indicated that TM compared favourably with pharmacological treatment for hypertension [14].

-- Pooled data from two randomized studies on older people with elevated blood pressure showed that TM was associated with a 23% reduction in all-cause mortality and a 30% decrease in cardiovascular deaths [15-17]. - In patients with stable coronary heart disease (CHD), TM decreased both blood pressure and insulin resistance-key components of the 'metabolic syndrome' associated with many major disorders of modern society, including CHD, type 2 diabetes, and hypertension.
+A cost-effectiveness analysis indicated that TM compared favourably with pharmacological treatment for hypertension [14]. - Pooled data from two randomized studies on older people with elevated blood pressure showed that TM was associated with a 23% reduction in all-cause mortality and a 30% decrease in cardiovascular deaths [15-17]. - In patients with stable CHD, TM decreased both blood pressure and insulin resistance-key components of the 'metabolic syndrome' associated with many major disorders of modern society, including CHD, type 2 diabetes, and hypertension.
 TM also increased stability of the cardiac autonomic nervous system [18]. - TM reduced carotid artery atherosclerosis compared to a control group who received health education [19-20, 427]. - TM improved functional capacity and quality of life in patients with chronic heart failure.
-TM subjects also showed reduced depression and had fewer hospitalizations [21]. - In university students, TM reduced blood pressure; decreased total psychological distress, anxiety, depression, and anger/hostility; and improved coping [22]. - In pre-hypertensive adolescents, TM decreased blood pressure at rest and during acute laboratory stress; and decreased ambulatory blood pressure during daily activity [23, 24]. - TM decreased left ventricular mass in pre-hypertensive adolescents compared to a control group receiving health education, indicating reduction of an early sign of left ventricular hypertrophy (the strongest predictor of cardiovascular mortality apart from age) [408].
+TM subjects also showed reduced depression and had fewer hospitalizations [21]. - In university students, TM reduced blood pressure; decreased total psychological distress, anxiety, depression, and anger/hostility; and improved coping [22]. - In pre-hypertensive adolescents, TM decreased blood pressure at rest and during acute laboratory stress; and decreased ambulatory blood pressure during daily activity [23, 24].